Christophe-RCC/manifeste-mrcc-conscience-dissonance-systeme/Version_En/Manifesto/Manifeso_en.md

 **Metacognition:** To observe pain as a physical signal of dissonance rather than an absolute truth or personal failure.
 **Support System:** A safe environment (therapist, support group, trusted friend) to navigate this phase of "reactivation" without isolation.

-**Disclaimer:** The MRCC Model is a framework for understanding causal dynamics, not a standalone therapy.
-It explains why the pain occurs and how the system reorganizes, but it does not replace the need for professional guidance or safety protocols during deep psychological work.
+**Disclaimer:** The MRCC Model is a framework for understanding causal dynamics, **not a standalone therapy**.
+It explains why the pain occurs and how the system reorganizes, but **it does not replace the need for professional guidance or safety protocols during deep psychological work**.
 Use this model with caution, preparation, and respect for your system's limits.

 ---